-Should the School be closed but remain open to Key Worker children and vulnerable children, the following rules are in place:
+Should the School be closed but remain open to Critical Worker children and vulnerable children, the following rules are in place:

-A child is classed as a Key Worker child where at least one parent or carer's work is critical to the coronavirus (COVID-19) response including those who work in health and social

-- A child is classed as vulnerable if they: - are assessed as being in need under section 17 of the Children Act 1989, including children and young people who have a child in need plan, a child protection plan or who are a looked-after child. - have an education, health and care (EHC) plan. - have been identified as otherwise vulnerable by educational providers or local authorities (including children's social care services), and who could therefore benefit from continued full-time attendance, this might include: - o children and young people on the edge of receiving support from children's social care services or in the process of being referred to children's services - o adopted children or children on a special guardianship order - o those who may have difficulty engaging with remote education at home (for example due to a lack of devices or quiet space to study) - o others at the provider and local authority's discretion including pupils and students who need to attend to receive support or manage risks to their mental health
+- A child is classed as a Critical Worker child where at least one parent or carer's work is critical to the response of the cause of the implementation of remote learning.
+Critical Worker Children should remain at home if they can. - A child is classed as vulnerable if they: - are assessed as being in need under section 17 of the Children Act 1989, including children and young people who have a child in need plan, a child protection plan or who are a looked-after child. - have an education, health and care (EHC) plan. - have been identified as otherwise vulnerable by educational providers or local authorities (including children's social care services), and who could therefore benefit from continued full-time attendance, this might include: - o children and young people on the edge of receiving support from children's social care services or in the process of being referred to children's services - o adopted children or children on a special guardianship order - those who may have difficulty engaging with remote education at home (for example due to a lack of devices or quiet space to study) - o others at the provider and local authority's discretion including pupils and students who need to attend to receive support or manage risks to their mental health